Introduction

 wXcked Eye is a web-based monitoring and orchestration tool for cloudSwXtch.
 It presents users with a high-level view of their cloudSwXtch environment with an interactive network graph detailing connections to different endpoints.
 With an expansive look at performance metrics, users can ensure that their data is flowing as expected.

-In addition, wXcked Eye unlocks the ability to configure Mesh, High Availability, Protocol Fanout, and Precision Time Protocol (PTP) from the comfort of a user's web browser.
+In addition, wXcked Eye unlocks the ability to configure Clusters, High Availability, and Protocol Fanout from the comfort of a web browser.

-For more information, see Using wXcked Eye for cloudSwXtch.
+For more information, see the Using wXcked Eye page.

-The xNIC installation includes the following utilities that can be used to verify both the functionality and performance of the network:
+The following utilities can be used to verify both the functionality and performance of the network.
+See the Tools and Testing section for further information.

-swxtch-top: This utility shows detailed cloudSwXtch statistics in the console.
-For more information click here.
+swx-top: This utility shows detailed cloudSwXtch statistics in the console.
+For more information, click here.

-swxtch-tcpdump: This utility helps capture multicast packets sent to and from the cloudSwXtch with logic to decode our own head and display the original MC payload.
+swx-tcpdump: This utility helps capture multicast packets sent to and from the cloudSwXtch with logic to decode our own header and display the original multicast payload.
 For more information, click here.

-swxtch-where: This utility allows users to call for hardware information regarding their cloudSwXtch VM.
+swx-where: This utility allows users to call for hardware and cloud information regarding their cloudSwXtch component VM.
 For more information, click here.

-Each of the utilities can be run from a VM that has the xNIC software installed.
-Detailed usage information can be found for each by entering in the —help command-line argument.
+Detailed usage information can be found for each by entering the —help command-line argument.